ananis25/scratchpad/md-posts/reco_system.md

 - Fetch the full attempt history for the unit, and embeddings for all the candidate questions.
 Note the attempt logs would have grown as the user progresses through the unit.
 - For each candidate question, the score for the student-question pair can now be evaluated.

 The embedding model setup ensures that incremental training is inexpensive and can be done in real time, while approximating the output of a full training fairly well.
-By making a full train more frequent that once every 24h, we can further ensure that the deviation is minimal.
-This lets us capture the student progress during the day neatly.
+By making a full train step more frequent than once every 24h, we can further ensure that the deviation is minimal.
+This lets us capture the student progress during the daytime neatly.

 ## Recommendation strategy